cultureamp/kaizen-design-system/packages/design-tokens/README.md

 In its current state this package supports Sass and Less variables, generated from a JSON tokens file.

 **Please note** that the helpers in this package are specifically for accessing and using these design tokens.
-Component-specific helpers are best suited for kaizen-component-library.
+Component-specific helpers are best suited for `@kaizen/component-library`.

 ## Installation
 ```